JanuszProgramowaniaa/JanuszProgramowaniaa/README.md

 Internal CRM Enhancement: Worked on a Zend-based CRM system for Reklamowe24, focusing on debugging, feature enhancements, and API integrations.
 🎯 I'm driven by the continuous pursuit of knowledge, always seeking new challenges in the realm of PHP development.

-🌐 Find more about my work at Personal Website or Portfolio.